Nursing Assistant

 Objectives

-• Explain activities of daily living and nursing assistant scope of practice.
+• Explain activities of daily living and the nursing assistant scope of practice.

-• Demonstrate correct recognizing and reporting, communication, infection control, safety, and residents’ rights in the care setting.
+• Demonstrate correct recognition and reporting, communication, infection control, safety, and residents’ rights in the care setting.

 • Demonstrate proficiency in all skills required for state certification.